This green was accomplished using the color # 174208, applied with the paint bucket* tool to the background layer.

 Shade in the eyes.
 For this step, I created a gradient from dark (top of eye) to light (center bottom of the iris) using colors # 061302, # 061302, and # 547131.
 After doing this, change the bush to soft edged brush at 45% opacity.
 Brush the lower half of the eye with color # 497D88, concentrating the color on the bottom fourth of the iris.
 Adding this blue will make the eyes a more complex shade, and will add more depth.

-7 comments on “Create a Painting from a Portrait Photograph”
+7 responses to “Create a Painting from a Portrait Photograph”

 Leave a Reply